Everest Base Camp Trek - 14 Days

 • Khumbu Pasang Lhamu Permit: 3000 NPR

-Note: All permits are included in our Everest Base Camp trek package, so hikers don't need to worry about them.
+Note: All permits are included in our Everest Trek Package, so trekkers don't need to worry about them.

 Breakfast Options